hlelo101/hlelo101/README.md

 - Because it's fun

 I'm passionate about a lot of things about IT.\
-A lot of my projects might be useless, but at least they work and exist (I think).
+A lot of my projects might be useless, but at least they work and exist (I think).\
+Most of my projects are small, simple or minimalistic apps.

 You can take a look at [my website](https://hlelo101.github.io), if you want to (it doesn't have an UI for phones tho).